FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ### Technical Committee

-We welcome community talent to join the Ontology Technical Community.
+We welcome community talent to join the Ontology technical community.
 If you are interested, please apply in the [developer community on Discord](https://discord.gg/4TQujHj).

 ### Developer community organizational cooperation